-Figure 8-61 BPDU Attack Protection window
+Figure 8-49 BPDU Attack Protection window

 Parameter Description BPDU Attack Protection State Click the radio buttons to enable or disable the BPDU Attack Protection state.
 Trap State Specify when a trap will be sent.
 Options to choose from are None , Attack Detected , Attack Cleared or Both .
 Log State Specify when a log entry will be sent.
 Options to choose from are None , Attack Detected , Attack Cleared or Both .
 Recover Time (60- 1000000) Specify the BPDU protection Auto-Recovery timer.
 The default value of the recovery timer is 60.
-Tick the Infinite check box so that the port will not recovered automatically.
-Unit Select the unit you want to configure.
 From Port / To Port Select a range of ports to use for this configuration.
 State Use the drop-down menu to enable or disable the protection mode for a specific port.
 Mode Specify the BPDU protection mode.
 The default mode is shutdown.
 Drop - Drop all received BPDU packets when the port enters under attack state.
 Block - Drop all packets (include BPDU and normal packets) when the port enters under attack state.
 Shutdown - Shut down the port when the port enters under attack state.